 The undergraduate major in sociology at USM offers valuable preparation for careers in social work, social research, criminal justice, politics, public administration, law, business, and education.
 The major also provides an excellent basis for graduate study in sociology, law, criminology, public policy, and social work.
 You can learn more about the major by visiting the Sociology section of the USM Undergraduate Catalog.

-Sociology Department faculty are deeply committed to excellent undergraduate teaching.
+Sociology Program faculty are deeply committed to excellent undergraduate teaching.
 We try to maintain a student centered environment which emphasizes collaboration between faculty and students to enrich the learning experience.
 Students appreciate our involvement with their academic lives and the interaction between students and faculty which characterizes our Department.
 You can learn more about faculty by visiting the people page.

-The USM Department of Sociology is affiliated with the international sociology honor society, Alpha Kappa Delta.
+The USM Sociology Program is affiliated with the international sociology honor society, Alpha Kappa Delta.
 Juniors and seniors who are officially declared majors or minors, or who have demonstrated an interest and involvement in sociology, have accumulated at least a 3.3 overall grade point average, and completed four or more sociology courses at USM with a sociology grade point average of at least 3.0 are eligible for nomination to Alpha Kappa Delta.

 In putting sociology to work, you will not only learn about the broad issues behind the social problems you see as a volunteer or employee.
 Your sociological training will provide you with the skills to research, report on, and organize solutions to these problems.
 Thus, you can transform your social awareness into social change.
 People with undergraduate degrees in sociology work in the justice system as juvenile court workers and correctional counselors; in the community as substance abuse counselors and child development technicians; in the government as affirmative action workers and urban planners; and in many other research and social service positions.